microsoft/PowerApps-Samples/cds/orgsvc/C#/ConnectionEarlyBound/README.md

----
-title: "Create a connection (early bound) | MicrosoftDocs"
-description: "The sample demonstrates how to create a connection between an account and a contact that have matching connection roles." ms.custom: "" ms.date: 07/24/2018 ms.reviewer: "" ms.service: "crm-online" ms.suite: "" ms.tgt_pltfrm: ""
-ms.topic: "samples"
-applies_to:
-  - "Dynamics 365 (online)"
-helpviewer_keywords:
-  - "sample for creating connections, between accounts and contacts that have matching connection roles"
-  - "creating connections between accounts and contacts that have matching connection roles, sample" ms.assetid: 436ff750-a556-4070-bdb1-4ad8397afc69
-author: "NavaKiran"
-ms.author: "nabuthuk"
----
 #  Create a connection (early bound)
-This sample shows how to create a connection between an account and a contact that have matching connection roles.
+This sample shows how to create a connection between an account and a contact entity that have matching connection roles.

 # How to run this sample